 The number of census grid burrows has continued to increase over time since 1995 (Figure 2 and 3).
-The total number of census grid burrows has steadily increased from 43 in 1995/96 to 199 in 2023/24 (Figure 2 and 3).
+From the 1995/96 to 1997/98 breeding season, there were 43 to 53 census grid burrows across the three census grids, respectively.
+The total number of census grid burrows increased to 95 in the 1998/1999 breeding season with the incorporation of three more census grids.
+Following the addition of three more census grids in 1999/00, the total number of census grid burrows has steadily increased from 119 in 1999/00 to 199 in 2023/24 (Figure 2 and 3).
 Some study burrows within the grids have been abandoned and are not used by breeding tākoketai, but these burrows are still checked each season.
 Tākoketai are highly unlikely to be displaced by other seabird species present on Aotea.
 The only other burrow-nesting seabird that nests inland on Aotea and overlaps with the habitat of tākoketai is the tītī/Cook's petrel (Pterodroma cookii), approximately 65% smaller in size than the tākoketai (Bell & Sim 1998, Imber et al. 2003b).
 However, due to sustained predation by mammalian predators, this species is at an extremely low density on Aotea (Imber et al. 2003b), and within the study site only seven tītī breeding burrows have ever been found.

-Of the 482 study burrows (199 census burrows and 283 non-census study burrows) monitored during the 2023/24 breeding season, 306 (63.5%) were occupied by breeding birds, 58 (12%) were occupied by non-breeding birds and 118 (24.5%) were unoccupied during each visit (Table 3).
+Of the 482 study burrows (199 census burrows and 283 non-census study burrows) monitored during the 2023/24 breeding season, 306 (63.5%) were occupied by breeding birds, 58 (12%) were occupied by non-breeding birds and 118 (24.5%) were unoccupied (Table 3).

-Of the 199 census grid burrows, there were 120 burrows occupied by breeding tākoketai (60.3%), 1% lower than the 29-year average census grid breeding burrow occupancy rate of 61.3% (Table 3; Figure 6).
-Non-census study burrows breeding occupancy was 65.7% (186 out of 283 burrows), 4.5% lower than the 29-year average of 72% (Table 3; Figure 6).
+Of the 199 census grid burrows, there were 120 burrows occupied by breeding black petrels (60.3%), 1% lower than the 29-year average census grid breeding burrow occupancy rate of 61.3% (Table 3; Figure 6).
+Non-census study burrows breeding occupancy was 65.7% (186 out of 283 burrows), 4.5% lower than the 29-year average of 710.2% (Table 3; Figure 6).

-Table 3: Summary of breeding success of tākoketai/black petrels (Procellaria parkinsoni) (percentage of breeding burrows that fledged a chick; number of successful fledglings followed in parentheses) at Hirakimata/Mt Hobson on Aotea/Great Barrier Island between 1995 and 2024 within census grid burrows, non-census study burrows and all burrows combined.
+Table 3: Summary of breeding success of tākoketai/black petrels (Procellaria parkinsoni) (percentage of breeding burrows that fledged a chick; number of successful fledglings followed in parentheses) at Mt Hobson/Hirakimata on Great Barrier Island/Aotea between 1995 and 2024 within census grid burrows, non-census study burrows and all burrows combined.
 The number of census grid, non-census and total number of study burrows are the number of burrows where a breeding attempt was observed.